annabeatrizzz/full-stack-open-solutions/README.md

 ##  Project structure
 |-- _0_Fundamentals-of-Web-apps: Introduces basics of web development, HTTP, and client-server interaction.

+    - General information and fundamentals of web programming.

 |-- _1_Introduction-to-React: Covers React fundamentals including components, props, state, and event handling.

+    - Going through React and JavaScript basics.
+    - Components and event handlers.
+    - Debuging JavaScript applications.

 |-- _2_Communicating-with-Server: Teaches how to use Axios to interact with REST APIs and manage application data.